matheustsdev/matheustsdev/README.md

 - 🌱 I'm learning React and React Native,
 - 📚 I'm currently learning with Rocketseat,
 - 🔎 I'm looking for my first profisional oportunity in development,
-- 👨‍💻 I'm developing components for forms with export to Google Sheets,
+- 👨‍💻 I'm developing forms components with export to Google Sheets in React,
 - 👨‍🦱 Pronouns: Him/His.

 <br/>